 Mammalian ETFs exist in the mitochondrial matrix as heterodimers of alpha- (30-kDa) and beta- (28-kDa) subunits.15-19 The heterodimer contains a noncovalently bound flavin adenine dinucleotide (FAD) redox cofactor and an equivalent of noncovalently bound adenosine 5′-monophosphate.
 The latter is associated with the β-subunit and is apparently required for protein folding and/or dimerization.20-23

-The cDNAs encoding both human subunits have been cloned24,25 and co-expressed (from a single vector) in Escherichia coli to yield active human ETF.18 The expressed human protein has been crystallized, and its structure has been resolved to 2.1 Å.26,27 The α-subunit (GenBank accession number J04058) is synthesized as a 35-kDa precursor that is imported into mitochondria and processed to yield the mature 30-kDa subunit.28 The β-subunit (GenBank accession number X71129) has no cleavable presequence but contains a sequence in the N-terminal region ...
+The cDNAs encoding both human subunits have been cloned24,25 and co-expressed (from a single vector) in Escherichia coli to yield active human ETF.18 The expressed human protein has been crystallized, and its structure has been resolved to 2.1 Å.26,27 The α-subunit (GenBank accession number J04058) is synthesized as a 35-kDa precursor that is imported into mitochondria and processed to yield the mature 30-kDa subunit.28 The β-subunit (GenBank accession number X71129) has no cleavable presequence but contains a sequence in ...